NathanBHay/Notes-Backup/Computer Science/Algorithms/Computer Science Problems.md

 A problem within computer science can be defined as a formulated question which requires a agent to solve an issue.
 Formally a problem can be seen to have 5 components.
 These are:
 - An **initial state** which is used to represent the starting position within the problem.
 - A description of the possible **actions** available to the agent.
 - A **transition model** which that represents the result of taking an action from a given state.
 - The **goal test** that checks if the given state fulfil the goal.
 - **Path cost** that assigns a numeric cost to each path through the transition model.

 The initial state, actions and transition model define the **state space** of the problem.
 This state space can be represented by a [[Graph Theory|graph]].
+Commonly the path cost is used to calculate the overall cost of a solution.

 # Common Problems
-Computer science has many common problems which relate to real world technical issues and the given [[Algorithms#Computational Complexity|computational complexity]] associated with them.
+Computer science has many common problems, also called **toy problems** or **canonical problems** which relate to real world technical issues and the given [[Algorithms#Computational Complexity|computational complexity]] associated with them.
 These problems are usually provide either simple solutions to a problem described to be computationally complex, or are combinatorial problems that are solved with heuristics or other methods.
 The following problems are a set of general problems that don't constitute their own page.
 For general problems related to graph theory check [[Graph Problems|general graph problems]].

 ## Travelling Salesman
 The travelling salesman problem (TSP) is a problem which asks given a list of cities and their associated distances, which can be represented as a graph, find the possible [[Graph Theory|walk]].
 This problem is NP-Complete.